Zummy2/Investigate-FBI-Gun-Data/README.md

 # Introduction
+This is the first project in the Udacity Data Analyst Nanodegree.

 In this project, I'll go through the data analysis process and see how everything fits together.

 I'll use the Python libraries NumPy, Pandas, and Matplotlib